George Moriarty: Life

 On the other hand, during 1944 divorce proceedings his wife testified, "His attitude toward the next-door neighbors was of intense hatred for no reason whatever.
 One time he heard the neighbor's radio.
 He was so angry he carried our radio to the open window next to the neighbor and turned it on full blast for about three hours."

 Moriarty joined the AL public relations staff after retiring from field work, and later became a scout for the Tigers, helping to discover such players as hard-hitting Harvey Kuenn and southpaw Billy Hoeft before retiring in December 1958.

 He died in Miami at 79, and was buried at Saint Mary Catholic Cemetery in Evergreen Park, Illinois.

+Managerial Record

 Family

 Moriarty was the grandfather of actor and former Law & Order star Michael Moriarty, who also played pitcher Henry Wiggen in the 1973 baseball movie Bang the Drum Slowly.